 7. Liquid Soap Spray

 If you don’t have chili peppers or garlic laying around, you can use a mixture of liquid soap with water instead.
-While it won’t have as great an impact and kill insects like the others, it will still help repel aphids, whiteflies, spider mites, and a few other insects in your vegetable garden.
+It will help repel aphids, whiteflies, spider mites, and a few other insects in your vegetable garden.

 - 2 teaspoons of non-detergent dish soap